From the Director – David Schreuder

 The Housing Registrar has also updated the asset list and asset summary report in CHiMES to include Specialist Disability Accommodation (SDA) as a new housing type.
 SDA is now displayed in the asset summary report as a sub-category of long-term housing.
 Registered agencies can update their asset lists to include all SDA properties owned and managed by selecting ‘SDA’ from in the ‘Housing Type’ field.
 If these properties are already currently included in your asset list as long-term properties, they will need to be updated to reflect the housing type ‘SDA’.
 The disaggregation of some long-term properties as SDA will allow the Housing Registrar to assess the impacts of SDA portfolios on Key Performance Measures ahead of the next ACA reporting cycle.

-The updated CHiMES agency user manual is available from the CHiMES home and features details on the new updates outlined.
+The updated CHiMES agency user manual is available from the CHiMES home page and features details on the new updates outlined.
 Further guidance will be circulated to the sector about asset reporting ahead of the upcoming ACA cycle.

 Further planned updates to CHiMES before the next ACA reporting cycle include: